mark-hahn/basecamp/README.md

 ### Account Class

-    new Basecamp.Account(client, accountId, refresh_token, callback);
+    new basecamp.Account(client, accountId, refresh_token, callback);

-Account represents a Basecamp account that your user is linked to.
+Account represents a Basecamp account.
+Multiple instances for different accounts may exist at once.

 `client` is an instance of the `Client` class.

 `accountId` is the Basecamp id for the account.
 An array of all accounts with their ids is provided in the `userInfo` object returned by the `authNewCallback` callback (see above).
-An example would be `userInfo.accounts[index].id`.
+An example of accountId would be `userInfo.accounts[index].id`.

 `refresh_token` is also taken from the `userInfo` object returned by the `authNewCallback` callback.
 It is available as `userInfo.refresh_token`.